microsoft/Git-Learning-Series/5-daily-workflow/README.md

 *	[Resolve merge conflicts in Visual Studio | Microsoft Learn](https://learn.microsoft.com/en-us/visualstudio/version-control/git-resolve-conflicts?view=vs-2022)

 ## How’d it go?
-You’ve reached the end of this learning series, please take this quick, 10 question [survey]() to give us your thoughts on this series and what you’d like to see from us next!
+You’ve reached the end of this learning series, please take this quick [survey](https://www.research.net/r/BNXKD5W) to give us your thoughts on this series and what you’d like to see from us next!